jTitor/CursesSharp/README.md

 Based on the original CursesSharp instructions [here](http://curses-sharp.sourceforge.net/index.php?page=windows):

+* Get the PDCurses source from one of two places:
+  * The [GitHub repo](https://github.com/wmcbrine/PDCurses), which is for PDCurse's beta releases (clone with `git clone https://github.com/wmcbrine/PDCurses.git`);
-* Get the PDCurses source from the [SourceForge page](http://pdcurses.sourceforge.net).
-3.4 is used by the original fork.
+  * Or the [SourceForge page](http://pdcurses.sourceforge.net), for their stable releases.
+3.4 is used by the original CursesSharp.
 * Make the static library:
 ```
 cd win32